 This section explains how we generate DIFFUV by exploiting international movements of people that occurred during the last 500 years.
-Specifically, we are interested in constructing a variable, which provides us with a measure of a population's susceptibility to vitamin D deficiency given local climatic conditions.
+Specifically, we are interested in constructing a variable which provides us with a measure of a population's susceptibility to vitamin D deficiency given local climatic conditions.
 Consequently, we need first and foremost a measure of local exposure to UV-R. Fortunately, NASA produces daily satellite-based data for UV-R exposure.
 This UV-R index captures the strength of radiation at a particular location, and it is available in the form of geographic grids and daily rasters with pixel size of 1-degree latitude by 1-degree longitude.
 The index is the end result of a rather complex mathematical calculation.
-It takes as inputs total ozone column, the earth-sun distance, solar zenith angle, surface irradiance under clear skies, cloud optical thickness, and cloud attenuation factor, which all can be determined at a high resolution.
-ANSA expresses the resulting UV-R index in units that speaks directly to how exposed people are to sunburn, as a consequence of UV-R. Or, put differently, the variable becomes an "index of the potential for biological damage due to solar irradiation, given the local column ozone amount and cloud conditions on each day."
+It takes as inputs total ozone column, the earth-sun distance, solar zenith angle, surface irradiance under clear skies, cloud optical thickness, and cloud attenuation factor, which all can be determined at a high resolution.14 NASA expresses the resulting UV-R index in units that speaks directly to how exposed people are to sunburn, as a consequence of UV-R. Or, put differently, the variable becomes an "index of the potential for biological damage due to solar irradiation given the local column ozone amount and cloud conditions on each day."
 The measure is explained in more detail in Andersen et al. (2016).

-We rely on data for daily local-noon irradiances for 1990 and 2000 to produce average yearly UV-R levels for each country.
-15 That is, in our analysis below we employ an average of the 1990 and 2000 observation.
+We rely on data for daily local-noon irradiances for 1990 and 2000 to produce average yearly UV-R levels for each country.15 That is, in our analysis below we employ an average of the 1990 and 2000 observation.
+Figure 1 provides a map depicting the global distribution of UV-R intensity.